 Kentucky is one of the few states that implement dower and curtesy laws, which are a relic of past U.S. inheritance law policies.
 That same distinction of rarity applies to its inheritance tax, as only five other states levy it.
 Below we provide comprehensive information on Kentucky inheritance laws.
-But if you’re looking for hands-on guidance, the SmartAdvisor tool will pair you with up to three financial advisors in you area, so you can get some help navigating the waters of distributing an estate’s assets.
+But if you’re looking for hands-on guidance, SmartAsset’s free matching tool can pair you with up to three financial advisors who serve your area.

 Does Kentucky Have an Inheritance Tax or Estate Tax?